Symphony No. 5 (Schubert): II. Andante con moto

 The slow movement opens with a theme in two repeated stanzas.
 Following that, there is a modulation to C♭ that is very characteristic of Schubert, even at age 19.
 The return to the main theme is straightforward, passing through G minor on the way.
 There is a repetition of the distant modulation afterwards, though to G♭ this time and with a more immediate return.

 III.
 Menuetto.
 Allegro molto

 The menuetto has the chromaticism, though not the polyphony, of the menuetto of Wolfgang Amadeus Mozart's Symphony No. 40.
 The progression used mid-way through the movement to modulate is borrowed almost directly from Mozart – using the same approach (a gradual layering of instruments) to a dominant seventh chord.
 The trio is quiet throughout, and only gradually accumulates instruments, beginning with only bassoon and strings, and with a subtle suggestion of a pastoral mood over held lower string notes.

 IV.
 Allegro vivace

-The finale is the shortest of the four movements.
+The finale is in sonata form.